 How can I get started?

 Team Bond: A team bond equal to one match fee ($75) is payable with any team nomination.
 This bond is refundable at the end of the season, or can be rolled to the following season if your team renominates again.
 Teams who leave the competition before the end of the season, or who are removed by management due to unacceptable behaviour, will forfeit their bond.

 Match Fees: Teams have two options for paying their match fees…

 Pay per match: $75 per team per match.
 Full fees are always payable, even if a team is short of players.

 Match fees pay per season: Teams have the option of paying for the entire season up-front rather than paying each week.
-Teams who choose this option receive a 7.5% discount on the total season's fees.
+Teams who choose this option receive one free Game per season.

 2 weeks pre-season: New teams and teams not participating in the finals have the opportunity to play pre-season practice matches that assist management in accurately grading teams for the coming competition.

 15 weeks of competition: All teams play a 15 week regular season.